 Imprime PGG is a yeast-derived biologic that acts as a PAMP or Pathogen Associated Molecular Pattern.
-PAMPs bind to pattern recognition receptors on innate immune cells (monocytes, macrophages, dendritic cells, neutrophils) and provide the critical “non-self” danger signals that trigger a coordinated immune response to infectious pathogens, such as bacteria, viruses or fungi.
+PAMPs bind to pattern recognition receptors on innate immune cells (monocytes, macrophages, dendritic cells, neutrophils, NK cells) and provide the critical “non-self” danger signals that trigger a coordinated immune response to infectious pathogens, such as bacteria, viruses or fungi.
 These immune responses involve both arms of the immune system—the innate and adaptive—and the combination may be essential to enhancing cancer immunotherapies.
 Most cancer immunotherapies are centered on adaptive immunity, activating T cells to recognize specific tumor antigens and kill cancer cells.
 However, there are limitations to this approach.

 The Immune System and Cancer

 Cancers arise from normal tissue and thereby lack the “non-self” signals (PAMPs) that spark innate immune activation and a coordinated immune attack.
 Moreover, cancers often re-educate myeloid cells (macrophages and myeloid derived suppressor cells) to promote an M2 immune suppressive state—a state akin to wound healing.
 This environment actively suppresses the killing function of the immune system while also promoting continued tumor growth.
 Cancers can also directly defeat a T cell based attack by expressing a checkpoint protein called PD-L1, which binds to the PD-1 receptor on an attacking T cell, sending a “do not kill” signal that shields the cancer cell from destruction.